bocharoviliyav/junion-backend-template/README.md

-# This is the template for Spring Boot Java application
+# This is the template for the Spring Boot Java application

 ## The main technologies used in this template
 * [Java 17](https://www.baeldung.com/java-17-new-features)